techx-cv/Environment_Tutorial/README.md

 # Intro

-This is the tutorial for the environment setting of the TechX computer vision track which will help you set up every thing you need for developing.
+This is the tutorial for the environment setting of the TechX computer vision track which will help you set up everything you need for developing.

 ## What is Colab & Why Colab?
 Colaboratory Platform, short for Colab, is a Integrated Developer Environment(IDE) developed by Google.
 It's also functions as the develop platform which we are going to write and test our code.
 A good weel could fascilliate developer on a great scale.
 Therefore, choosing a well-integrated IDE would be crucial.
 Colab, as an online IDE, outperforms many other local IDE on three aspects: easy to deploy, easy to config, various computation resources.